ABOUT SCREEN CANBERRA

 Screen Canberra is a not-for-profit organisation that supports the development and growth of the screen industry in the Australian Capital Territory (ACT).

-We assist local and visiting productions in realising their creative visions through funding & initiatives, by connecting them with the most advantageous locations and by providing high-quality production support from our local industry.
+We assist local and visiting productions in realising their creative visions through funding, initiatives and by connecting producers with the local industry and locations.

 For Canberra to have a thriving local screen industry and be a competitive production destination.